almostearthling/when-command-docs/tutorial.rst

 The provided examples illustrate simple tasks that could serve as a starting point to build more complex actions.
 Me too, I started developing **When** with very simpple goals in mind.
-Then **When** ended up including more interesting features on which I also built some useful tools -- one_ of them is even used to help develop **When** itself.
+Then **When** ended up including more interesting features on which I also built some tools -- one_ of them is even used to help develop **When** itself.
 The provided examples are about

 * `File Synchronization and Backup`_
 * Housekeeping_